briandgomez/Study/Security+/General Security Concepts.md

 # Encrypting Data
-- Its possible to encyrpt databases specifically:
+- Its possible to encrypt databases specifically:
-    - Encrypting all db information with a smmetric key
+    - Encrypting all db information with a symmetric key
     - Encrypting individual columns

 - Larger keys are more secured since they are more complex making it more difficult for attackers to brute force.
-This applies to symmetric and assymmetric keys
+This applies to symmetric and asymmetric keys

 - Weak keys can be strengthened by performing multiple processes.
 For example, hash a password, hash the hash of the password and so on.
 This would require the attacker to go spend a lot more time

 # Key Exchange
-- Keys can be sent to others either ut-of-band or in band
+- Keys can be sent to others either out-of-band or in band
-    - Out-of-band exchanges invovle sending keys not within your network (i.e. telephone, courier, in-person, etc.)
+    - Out-of-band exchanges involve sending keys not within your network (i.e. telephone, courier, in-person, etc.)
-    - In-band exchanges invovle sending keys within your network (i.e. asymmetric encryption to deliver symmetric keys)
+    - In-band exchanges involve sending keys within your network (i.e. asymmetric encryption to deliver symmetric keys)
         - Process of sharing a symmetric session key using asymmetric encryption
             1. Client encrypts a random (symmetric) key with a server's public key
             2. The server decrypts this shared key and uses it to encrypt data (this is the session key)